onepanelio/core-docs/docs/getting-started/quickstart.md

 <TabItem value="windows">

 :::info
-Download the [latest executable](https://github.com/onepanelio/core/releases/latest/download/opctl-windows-amd64.exe), rename it to `opctl` and move it to a folder that is in your PATH environment variable.
+Download the [attached executable](https://github.com/onepanelio/core/releases/latest/download/opctl-windows-amd64.exe), rename it to `opctl` and move it to a folder that is in your PATH environment variable.
 :::

 </TabItem>